natqe/hooks-for-react/README.md

 <T extends (...args: any[]) => any>(callback: T, deps?: DependencyList): T
 ```
 **usage**

-In this example we doesn't pass a dependency list. so onClick will be the same function reference during the life of the component.
+In this example we do not pass a dependency list.
+So onClick will have the same reference to the function during the life of the component.
 ```js
 const onClick = useCB(() => console.log(exampleRef.current))
 ```